jonlju95/hangman_sharp/README.md

 # Hangman (C#)

 ## Purpose
 A **console-based hangman game** written in C#, built as part of a programming assignment.

 ## Features
 - Choose a difficulty level before starting.
 - Guess either single letters and the full word.
 - Validate and clean user input before processing.
 - Continue playing rounds until the player chooses to exit.

 ## Code structure

-The program is organized into single-responsibility classes and interfaces:
+The project is organized into single-responsibility classes and interfaces:

 - **`Program`** - Entry point, starts the game.
 - **`HangmanApp`** - Main gameplay loop and overall game flow control.